ByteLib Documentation 1.1.3 Help

 Config API

-The Config API is an opinionated, lightweight wrapper around the BoostedYAML library that simplifies interacting with configuration files.
+The Config API is a mandatory, opinionated, lightweight wrapper around the BoostedYAML library that simplifies interacting with configuration files.

 The API also includes utilities for handling translations and provides native support for MiniMessage.